Sale, Greater Manchester

 Please fill out this form to download our brochure.

-With learning disabilities and mental health nurses and a strong support team, there is a strong person centred approach to meet individual’s complex needs.
+With a focus on Positive Behaviour Support (PBS) and Active Support and a dedicated learning disability nurse within the support team, there is a strong person centred approach to meet individual’s complex needs and goals.

 Designed to meet the needs of individuals who fall under the Transforming Care agenda, Cheshire House offers specialist support and positive behaviour intervention for up to eight men and women in their own flats.

-With a nurse led team, this community based non-hospital service provides an opportunity for people who find it difficult to share a household with others to have their own living space and support, while benefiting from the backup of a nearby team.
+Cheshire House is a community based non-hospital service which provides an opportunity for people who find it difficult to share a household with others to have their own living space and support, while benefiting from the backup of a nearby team.

 Cheshire House is a valuable specialist resource which bridges the step between hospitals and supported living settings, it’s a place where people can experience having their own flat in the community while benefiting from the enhanced levels of support that a nurse led service is able to offer.